lnguyenh/blendserv/README.md

 # Blendserv

 ## What is it?
-Blendserv is a simple webserver that runs on a Raspberry Pi, It allows toggling a red flash siren with a simple http request.
+Blendserv is a simple webserver that runs on a Raspberry Pi.
+It allows toggling an alarm-light siren with a simple http request.
 Perfect for some extra fun when deploying production code at work for example.

 <img src="siren.jpg" width="30%"><img src="gpio.jpg" width="30%">

 ## Usage
-- Make a POST request at http://YOUR-PI-IP-ADDRESS:8192 with the credentials defined in `blendserv.py`.
-This will toggle the red flash siren for 4 seconds.
+- Make a POST request at http://your-raspberry-pi-IP-address:8192 with the credentials defined in `blendserv.py`.
+This will toggle the siren for 4 seconds.
 - Make a GET request to get the current status of the siren.

 ## Requirements